cswclui/katacoda-scenarios-1/msdb-001/step02.md

 `:set number`{{execute}}

-`Line 8` has an important line of code.
+`Line 8` is an important line of code.
 That line imports the function, `getRandomFortune()` from the `dataManager` module. `getRandomFortune()` has logic that goes into the text file,`fortunes.txt` and selects a random line of text to return to the function's caller.

 Deliverying that one line of text is the sole responsibility of the microservice.
 And, that text comes from the unique data that the service carries.